-If you’re over the age of 65, your health insurance options under the Affordable Care Act depend on whether or not you’re covered by Medicare or another insurance plan.
+If you’re over the age of 65, your health insurance options under the Affordable Care Act (Obamacare) depend on whether or not you’re covered by Medicare or another insurance plan.
 To find out what, if anything, you need to do, find the situation below that applies to you.

-- You get more preventive care benefits, such as cancer screenings and an annual wellness visit.
+The Affordable Care Act does enhance your existing Medicare coverage by providing additional preventive care benefits, such as cancer screenings and an annual wellness visit.

 You’re over 65 but not eligible for Medicare.
 You are welcome to purchase a health plan from Covered California, the health insurance marketplace for California.
 If you meet the qualifications based on income and family size, you are eligible for cost-saving subsidies, too.